-According to article 6 of Commission Delegated Regulation (EU) No 481/2014 the following expenditure on external expertise and services shall be eligible under this expenditure category:
+According to article 42 of the ETC Reg the following expenditure on external expertise and services shall be eligible under this expenditure category:

-- studies or surveys (e.g. evaluations, strategies, concept notes, design plans, handbooks); - training; - translations; - IT systems and website development, modifications and updates (e.g. setting-up and/or update of a project IT system or website); - promotion, communication, publicity or information; - financial management; - services related to the organization and implementation of events or meetings (including rent, catering or interpretation); - participation in events (e.g. registration fees); - legal consultancy (if not related to legal disputes and litigation) and notarial services, technical and financial expertise, other consultancy and accountancy services; - intellectual property rights; - verification and validation of expenditure carried out by authorized external controllers; - the provision of guarantees by a bank or other financial institution where required by Union or national law or in a programming document adopted by the Joint Monitoring Committee; - travel and accommodation for external experts, speakers, chairpersons of meetings, service providers and stakeholders, associated partners; - other specific expertise and services needed for operations.
+- studies or surveys (such as evaluations, strategies, concept notes, design plans, handbooks); - training; - translations; - development, modifications and updates to IT systems and website; - promotion, communication, publicity, promotional items and activities or information linked to an operation or to a programme as such; - financial management; - services related to the organisation and implementation of events or meetings (including rent, catering or interpretation); - participation in events (such as registration fees); - legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services; - intellectual property rights; - verifications pursuant to point (a) of Article 74(1) of Regulation (EU) 2021/1060 and Article 46(1) of this Regulation; - costs for the accounting function on programme level pursuant to Article 76 of Regulation (EU) 2021/1060 and Article 47 of this Regulation; - audit costs on programme level pursuant to Articles 78 and 81 of Regulation (EU) 2021/1060 and pursuant to Articles 48 and 49 of this Regulation; - the provision of guarantees by a bank or other financial institution where required by Union or national law or in a programming document adopted by the monitoring committee;

+- travel and accommodation for external experts, speakers, chairpersons of meetings and service providers; and - other specific expertise and services needed for operations.

 - The work carried out by external experts and service providers must be relevant for the implementation of the project. - The services and expertise costs reported under this expenditure category are related to services or expertise which cannot be performed by the project partner staff and are therefore outsourced to external service providers or external expertise. - All applicable EU, Programme, national and internal public procurement rules must be respected.
-Even below EU thresholds, contracts with external providers must comply with the principles of transparency, non-discrimination, equal treatment and effective competition (see also Factsheet 4.3 on public procurement). - No sub-contracting among project partners is allowed, infringing public procurement rules according to article 45 of the IPA II Commission Implementing Regulation No. 447/2014, i.e. Chapter 3 of Title IV of Part Two of Regulation (EU, Euratom) No 966/2012 and of Chapter 3 of Title II of Part Two of Delegated Regulation (EU) No 1268/2012.
-In order to comply with these rules, partners shall apply the EU, and National legislation and guidance, which comply with these rules.

-- For in-house procurements the related EU legislation and case law shall be applied. - Cost items claimed under the external expertise and services expenditure category cannot be reimbursed under any other expenditure category. - External expertise and services expenditure cannot be split among the project partners, i.e. common costs are not allowed. - For the distinction between project financial management and general accounting provided inside the project partner organization, to be claimed in the office and administration budget line, see above. - The price of the external service or expertise has to be calculated in line with the principle of sound financial management (e.g. according to the standard rates of the country where the project partner concluding the contract is located). - Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the beneficiary and the expert/service provider, supported by receipted invoices are eligible only after confirmation that part of the service, has been properly and timely delivered; - Gifts are eligible up to a maximum value of EURO 50 per item and they must be linked to promotion, communication, publicity or information activities included in the application form or approved by the MA/JS beforehand. - Costs for promotional materials (e.g.: gadgets) must be allocated under this budget line and will be considered as eligible only if it is demonstrated its efficacy in reaching one or more target groups.
+Even below EU thresholds, contracts with external providers must comply with the principles of transparency, non-discrimination, equal treatment and effective competition (see also Factsheet 4.3 on public procurement). - No sub-contracting among project partners is allowed, i.e. project partners cannot be at the same time service providers for one of their project partners. - For in-house procurements the related EU legislation and case law shall be applied. - Cost items claimed under the external expertise and services expenditure category cannot be reimbursed under any other expenditure category. - External expertise and services expenditure cannot be split among the project partners, i.e. common costs are not allowed. - For the distinction between project financial management and general accounting provided inside the project partner organization, to be claimed in the office and administration budget line, see above. - The price of the external service or expertise has to be calculated in line with the principle of sound financial management (e.g. according to the standard rates of the country where the project partner concluding the contract is located). - Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the beneficiary and the expert/service provider, supported by receipted invoices are eligible only after confirmation that part of the service, has been properly and timely delivered; - Costs for promotional materials (e.g.: gadgets) must be allocated under this budget line and will be considered as eligible only if it is demonstrated its efficacy in reaching one or more target groups.
 Please check the chapter on project communication for more details on the eligibility of costs related to logos, website etc.

-External expertise and service costs shall be reimbursed on a real costs basis.
+External expertise and service costs shall be reimbursed on a real costs basis, unless the 40% Flat rate is applied.